How a Large Language Model works

 🔢 3.
 Embeddings — numbers become vectors

 A token ID like 2963 is just an index.
-Before the Transformer can work with it, each ID is converted into a dense vector (a list of floating-point numbers, typically 768–8192 dimensions) called an embedding.
+Before the Transformer can work with it, each ID is converted into a dense vector called an embedding.

 Token → Embedding (simplified to 4 dimensions for readability) "king"[ 0.82, -0.31, 0.54, 0.11 ] "queen"[ 0.79, -0.28, 0.53, 0.14 ] ← very similar "banana"[-0.12, 0.67, -0.44, 0.89 ] ← different region Real models use 768 – 8192 dimensions.